KxSystems/kx-vscode/README.md

 ### Start q

+If you just installed q using the extension, the last prompt is to **Start q**.

+At any other time, type **q* at the command prompt.

+From the extension, you can now [connect directly to a q session](#connect-to-a-q-session), or to an [instance of kdb Insights Enterprise](connect-to-an-instance-of-kdb-insights-enterprise).

+### Connect to a q session

+Note: managed or not

+Use these steps:

-### Connect q and Visual Studio Code
+1. Enable the q process to communicate with Visual Studio Code.

-You must enable the kdb+ process to communicate with Visual Studio Code.
-To do this, [set the kdb+process to listen on a port](https://code.kx.com/q/basics/ipc).
-Make a note of the port number that you use; you need this later on to connect Visual Studio Code to the port.
+    To do this, [set the q process to listen on a port](https://code.kx.com/q/basics/ipc).
+Make a note of the port number that you use; you need this to connect Visual Studio Code to the port.

+1. Specify details of the port in Visual Studio Code.
+    To do this, click **Connect to kdb server** in the KX side bar.
+    FIXME image connecttokdbserver.jpg
+    At the prompt, select *Enter a kdb endpoint* and respond to the prompts:

+    *Enter a name or alias for the connection*

+    *Enter the host name or ip address of the kdb server*

+    *Enter the port number of the kdb server*

+    *Enter a username to authenticate with (optional)*

+    *Enter a password to authenticate with (optional)*

+    *Enable TLS encryption on kdb connection (optional)*

+1. Tell the Visual Studio Code extension which port to connect to.

+### Connect to an instance of kdb Insights Enterprise